gonzula/splash/README.md

 # SPLASH : Simple Programming LAnguage for SHortcuts

+## Project being archived

+Unfortunately, apple made some modifications to the Shortcuts app that make it very difficult to develop new features in this project.
+The fact that it is no longer possible to directly import .shortcut files unbearably delays the tests needed to add functionality to this language.
+Therefore I'm stopping my activities in this repo.

 ![splash icon](https://raw.githubusercontent.com/gonzula/splash/master/imgs/RoundedIcon.png)
 [![AppStore badge](https://linkmaker.itunes.apple.com/en-us/badge-lrg.svg?releaseDate=2019-03-11&kind=iossoftware&bubble=ios_apps)](https://itunes.apple.com/us/app/splash-programming-language/id1455793030?mt=8)
 ##### The first real programming language that compiles to Apple's `Shortcuts.app`